status-im/nim-metrics/README.md

 are then cast to `float64`.

 By starting an HTTP server, custom metrics (and some default ones) can be pulled by Prometheus.
-By specifying backends, those same custom metrics will be pushed to StatsD or Carbon servers, as soon as they are modified.
 They can also be serialised to strings for some quick and dirty logging.
 Integration with the [Chronicles](https://github.com/status-im/nim-chronicles) logging library is available in a separate module.